 The implementation evaluation for the Older Persons Act, 2006 (13 of 2006) found that the Act provides a strong basis for the improvement of the situation of older persons.
 Although the Act has not yet been fully implemented, significant progress has been made and important successes have been achieved, despite several challenges.
-From a somewhat slow start, the implementation of the Act has gained momentum.
 The will to implement the Act exists and capacity to implement the Act has been improved.
 Other challenging areas have impeded full implementation.
-In order to address these challenges and improve implementation, and to ensure that the Act is responsive to issues of gender, disability and geographical location, it is recommended that:
+The following recommendations were noted:

 - 1. A revision of the costing of the amended Act and its implications is required to ensure full implementation.
-Adequate funding is required to implement the Norms and Standards.
 Government departments should be encouraged to ring-fence budget for older person's programmes to protect funding from competing priorities. - 2.
 Innovative and sustainable funding models are required for facilities.
 DSD could play a role in capacity-building and facilities should explore the crowd-sourcing model. - 3.
 More integrated planning and coordination between government departments and across the three levels of government is required. - a.
 Coordination structures should be formalised and institutionalised. - b.
 Existing institutional arrangements should be strengthened. - c.
 The implementation of a robust monitoring and information management system, based on a comprehensive set of key indicators covering all levels of government, is recommended. - 4.
-Due to the inaccuracies of data for facilities at provincial level, an audit of the list of facilities is strongly recommended to ensure improved accountability and to form a reliable basis for monitoring of facilities. - 5.
-Collaboration between DSD and DoH is a matter of importance and a MoU clarifying roles and responsibilities, particularly regarding health services, frail care and services to older persons with mental health conditions, should be implemented. - DSD should fast-track capacity-building in the sector, specifically in relation to training of caregivers and the provision of bursaries to social work students.
+Due to the inaccuracies of data for facilities at provincial level, an audit of the list of facilities is strongly recommended to ensure improved accountability and to form a reliable basis for monitoring of facilities. - Collaboration between DSD and DoH is a matter of importance and a MoU clarifying roles and responsibilities, particularly regarding health services, frail care and services to older persons with mental health conditions, should be implemented. - DSD should fast-track capacity-building in the sector, specifically in relation to training of caregivers and the provision of bursaries to social work students.
 Serious consideration should be given to developing progressive career-paths for caregivers. - 7.
 Infrastructural development, upgrades and maintenance of residential facilities as well as community-based service centres need immediate attention.
 Consideration should be given to revamping government buildings that are not in use, particularly in rural areas, to function as community-based service centres. - 8.
 DSD should implement a nation-wide and cost-effective awareness campaign on the ageing process and rights of older persons, on an on-going basis.
-This should address negative stereotypes related to the ageing process, gender, disability and age-related mental health conditions as well as older persons living with HIV.
-Perspectives of older persons as active citizens who make a valuable contribution to society should be promoted and intergenerational initiatives should be expanded.
+This should address negative stereotypes related to the ageing process, gender, disability and age-related mental health conditions as well as older persons living with HIV. - 9.
+In order to improve the protection of older persons' rights and safety, more SAPS and DoJ&CD staff need to be trained.
+Implementation of the electronic abuse register must be fast-tracked and a 24-hour toll-free line for reporting elder abuse should be considered. - 10.
+A strategy for the enhancement of older persons' participation in decision-making should be developed.